Nasreen Jahan Ratna

-Nasreen Jahan Ratna (born 8 August 1963) is a Bangladesh Jaitya Party politician and a Member of Bangladesh Parliament from Barisal-6 since 2014.
+Nasreen Jahan Ratna (born 8 August 1963) is a Bangladesh Jaitya Party politician and former Member of Bangladesh Parliament from Barisal-6.

 Biography

 Ratna was educated at home and did not receive formal education.
 She is from Barisal City.
 She was elected chairperson of Bakerganj municipality in May 2004.
 Her nomination from Barisal-6 was cancelled by the Bangladesh Election Commission for the elections scheduled to take place in 2006.
 She appealed the decision of the commission on 20 December 2006.
 Hossain Mohammad Ershad, the chairman of the Jatiya Party, selected her for the Jatiya Party candidate for the general election.
 In 2009, she was selected to Parliament from one of forty-five reserved seats for women candidates as a member of Jatiya Party.
 She was elected to Parliament in 2014 from Barisal-6.
 She was also a member of the Parliamentary Standing Committee on Ministry of Women and Children Affairs.